Booking guide

 Anyone can scaffold a CRUD app.
 The reason these projects ship is the integration plumbing other builders leave for you.

-Slots are reserved at the database level — two customers can’t book the same time even if they hit "Book" simultaneously.
+Slots are reserved at the database level.
+Two customers can’t book the same time even if they hit "Book" simultaneously.

 No-shows go way down when customers pay upfront.
 Webtwizz scaffolds Stripe checkout + refund flow.